jishii14/SpaceView/README.md

 in space exploration by viewing and hearing about some of their publicly-available data.
 The application utilizes two speech-to-text and text-to-speech API's in order to improve the overall user experience and make viewing NASA's world-class images as easy as just saying a few words.

+Created at LA Hacks 2016 (24 hour coding event) by me, my brother, and a friend.